microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 # D3D12 Raytracing Procedural Geometry sample
 ![D3D12 Raytracing Procedural Geometry GUI](Screenshot.png)

 This sample demonstrates how to implement procedural geometry using intersection shaders.
-Particularly, it showcases multiple intersection shaders creating analytic and volumetric, signed distance and fractal geometry.
-In addition, the sample introduces:
+It utilizes multiple intersections shaders to create analytic and volumetric, signed distance and fractal geometry.
+In addition, it introduces:
-* Extended shader table layouts and indexing covering multiple geometries and bottom-level acceleration structures (AS).
+* Extended shader table layouts and indexing covering multiple geometries and bottom-level acceleration structures (bottom-level AS, or BLAS for short).
 * Use of trace ray recursion and two different ray types: radiance and shadow rays.

 The sample assumes familiarity with Dx12 programming and DirectX raytracing concepts introduced in the [D3D12 Raytracing Simple Lighting sample](../D3D12RaytracingProceduralGeometry/readme.md).

 ### Scene
-The scene consists of triangle and procedural/AABB geometry each stored in a separate bottom-level AS:
+The scene consists of triangle and procedural/AABB geometry.
+Since the mixed geometry types are not currently supported within a single bottom-level AS, both triangle and procedural geometry are stored in seprate bottom-level AS.
+Specificaly, the geometry in the scene is:
-* Triangle geometry - ground plane.
+* Triangle geometry - consisting of a quad for ground plane.
-* Procedural geometry - remaining objects above the ground plane in the scene.
+* Procedural geometry - remaining objects above the ground plane.

 #### Procedural geometry
-Procedural geometry is defined by an AABB and an intersection shader.
+Procedural geometry is defined by an axis-aligned bounding box (AABB) and an intersection shader.
 The AABB defines geometric confines within a bottom-level AS object space.
-Intersection shader evaluates if the ray that intersects the AABB intersects any geometry within and calls ReportHit().
+Once ray hits the AABB, intersection shader for the AABB is called to evaluate if the ray intersects any geometry within it and calls ReportHit() if it does.

 This sample implements three intersection shaders, as well as multiple different primitives per each intersection shader:
   * Analytic - a geometry with multiple spheres and an axis aligned box.
   * Volumetric - a metaballs isosurface (aka "blobs").
-  * Signed distance - six different primitives and a pyramid fractal.
+  * Signed distance - six different primitives and a fractal pyramid.

-The ray/procedural primitive tests used in the intersection shaders in this work in a primitive local space and their AABB implicitly is <-1,1>.
-The ray can however only be retrieved either retrieved in world space (via *WorldRay\*()* intrinsic) or bottom-level AS object space (via *ObjectRay\*()* intrinsic).
-Therefore the application passes transforms for converting between bottom-level AS object and primitive local space and vice versa to the shaders.
-Intersection shader then uses the transforms to calculate a ray in local space and calls one of the ray/primitive intersection tests such as *RayAnalyticGeometryIntersectionTest* in *MyIntersectionShader_AnalyticPrimitive* intersection shader:
+The ray/procedural primitive tests used in the intersection shaders assume primitive local space with AABB implicitly being <-1,1>.
+The sample applies per primitive scale transform to scale up the AABBs.
+A ray can only be retrieved either in world space (via *WorldRay\*()* intrinsic) or bottom-level AS object space (via *ObjectRay\*()* intrinsic).
+Therefore the application passes transforms for converting between bottom-level AS object and primitive local space and vice versa to the intersection shader.
+The shader then transforms an object space ray into local space and calls one of the ray/primitive intersection tests such as *RayAnalyticGeometryIntersectionTest* in *MyIntersectionShader_AnalyticPrimitive* intersection shader:
 ```c
 // Get ray in AABB's local space.
 Ray GetRayInAABBPrimitiveLocalSpace()